 WINWORD.EXE is there).

-Note that this workaround isn’t supported though and might lead to crashes if Outlook actually does make Word specific calls.
-This workaround could also be in breach with (section 7 of) the Office/Outlook EULA which (broadly) states;
+Note that this workaround isn't supported though and might lead to crashes if Outlook actually does make Word specific calls.
+This workaround could also be in breach with the Microsoft License Terms of Office/Outlook which (broadly) states;

-You may not work around any technical limitations in the software.
+You may not work around any technical restrictions or limitations in the software.

 For these 2 reasons, I do not recommend using this workaround in a production environment but it might come in handy for some testing environments.